Check the fit of an estimated model using global envelope tests

 TRUEorFALSEindicating whether to save and return the simulated metrics.- verbose

-TRUEorFALSEindicating whether to show progress of model checking.- seed
+TRUEorFALSEindicating whether to show progress of model checking.
+WhenTRUE, progress is reported via progressr (if available) and is compatible with parallel execution.- seed

 integer seed for reproducibility.